-3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+4.3.
+Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-2 The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
-1 There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
-0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.

+There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.

-Score explanation: No dedicated webpage exists outside of those available from the School of Public Health resources and getting connected with faculty mentors through medical school student organizations like the Health Students for a Sustainable Future.
+Score explanation: No dedicated webpage exists outside of those available from the School of Public Health resources and getting connected with faculty mentors through medical school student